 Naturally Treat Menopause Symptoms

-Every woman will suffer the symptoms of menopause in their life.
-From hot flashes to night sweats, the symptoms that accompany menopause can be uncomfortable and embarrassing.
-While menopausal symptoms are common enough, the way they affect a woman’s body are not.
-Some women may experience intense attacks of both night sweats and hot flashes, while others experience only mild versions or none at all.
+Also, while menopausal symptoms are fairly consistent, the way they affect a woman’s body are not.
+Some women may experience intense episodes of night sweats and hot flashes, while others experience only mild versions or none at all.

-Whatever your level of menopausal symptoms, rather than taking expensive hormonal therapy or prescriptions, we offer you a natural way to prevent, treat and even decrease the occurrence of hot flashes that interfere with your daily activities and night sweats that interrupt your sleep.
+These can help you prevent, treat, and even decrease the frequency of hot flashes that interfere with your daily activities and night sweats that interrupt your sleep.

-Among the most beneficial of nature’s tools is soy, whose characteristics ensure you get the full menopausal relief and from which your body can draw other benefits.
-If you’re suffering from night sweats, soy can help ease their occurrence and your bones will thank you as well.
+If you’re having night sweats, soy can help make them less intense, and your bones will thank you too!
 Soy has been proven to reduce bone loss, improve heart health and regulate insulin levels.
 You can find the highest concentrations of soy in tofu or soy milk which are widely available in grocery stores.

-It may seem counterintuitive to use something hot to treat hot flashes, but consuming sage as a warm tea can help reduce the intensity of hot flashes and night sweats associated with menopause.
-Prepare by boiling a liter of water and steeping several leaves for up to 10 minutes.
-We recommend drinking after meals.
+It may seem counterintuitive to use something hot to treat hot flashes, but drinking sage tea really can help reduce the intensity of menopausal hot flashes and night sweats associated.
+Make it by boiling a liter of water and steeping several leaves for up to 10 minutes.
+We recommend drinking it after meals.

-For those hot flashes that are unpredictable and cause uncontrollable sweats, we recommend a tea made from Witch hazel.
+For unpredictable hot flashes that cause uncontrollable sweating, we recommend a witch hazel tea.
 Simply steep a few leaves in hot water.
-For the best outcome you should have two cups a day.
-Try it and see the difference it makes!
+For the best results, you should have two cups a day.
+Try it and see what a difference it makes!

 Sage, celery and lemon drink

-If Witch hazel isn’t performing miracles on your menopausal symptoms, adding the natural characteristics of celery and lemon should help ease them, giving you a triple dose of the best natural remedies for hot flashes and night sweats.
+If Witch hazel isn’t working miracles on your menopause symptoms, adding the properties of celery and lemon is a great way to treat them naturally.
+It’s a like a trip dose of all the best natural remedies for hot flashes and night sweats.

-- Wear loose comfortable clothing, preferably made of natural fibers such as cotton and linen.
+- Wear loose, comfortable clothing, preferably made of natural fibers like cotton and linen.
 Make sure your bed sheets are made of the same materials.

-- Make sure your bedroom and those rooms in your home where you spend the most time are well ventilated and cool.
+- Make sure your bedroom and other rooms where you spend a lot time at home are well ventilated and cool.

-- Avoid spending too much time in places that are humid or hot as prolonged periods exposed to both humidity and heat can trigger hot flashes and sweating.
+- Avoid spending too much time in places that are humid or hot.
+Prolonged periods exposed to either of those can trigger hot flashes and sweating.

-- When in the throes of a hot flash, apply a cooling pad or towel filled with ice cubes to the back of your neck.
+- When in the middle of a hot flash, apply a cooling pad or towel filled with ice cubes to the back of your neck.
 Never apply ice cubes directly to your skin.

-- Try and incorporate a weekly massage with lavender essential oils which can induce relaxation and stave off hot flashes.
+- Try to get a weekly massage with lavender essential oil.
+This can induce relaxation and stave off hot flashes.

-- Consume at least two liters of water daily, preferably cool or iced.
+- Consume at least two liters of water every day, preferably cool or iced.

 - Do 30 minutes of exercise or activity a day.
 We recommend walking, jogging, or swimming.

 - Avoid beverages that contain high levels of caffeine, such as coffee and energy drinks.
-Adjust your diet to reduce the amount of fats, dairy, and spices.
+Adjust your diet to reduce your intake of fats, dairy, and spices.

-- Maintaining a steady body weight is recommended; obesity and excess weight are often associated with severe menopausal symptoms.
+- Maintaining a steady body weight is always best; obesity and excess weight are often associated with severe menopausal symptoms.

-- Adding a bath or shower in cool water before bed will help you stay refreshed and help you sleep.
+- Taking a bath or shower in cool water before bed will help you stay refreshed and help you sleep.